haskell/cabal/doc/cabal-package-description-file.rst

-       Even though there is no ``/=`` operator, by combining operators we can skip over one or more versions, to skip a deprecated version or to skip versions that upset the constraint solving.
+       Even though there is no ``/=`` operator, by combining operators we can skip over one or more versions, to skip a deprecated version or to skip versions that narrow the constraint solving more than we'd like.

        For example, the ``time =1.12.*`` series depends on ``base >=4.13 && <5``
        but ``time-1.12.3`` bumps the lower bound on base to ``>=4.14``.
 If we